RageAgainstTheProgram/credimator/README.md

 <img src ="examples/example.gif">

+You get this video by running: `python credimator.py examples/oppenheimerShort.txt examples/example.gif`

 ## Syntax
 Every line starting with `#` is a comment.
 Lines that include `#` will be comments from the character until the end of line.